 BlendED courses are currently offered at the following high schools: The Colony High School, Lewisville High School, Flower Mound High School, Marcus 9th Grade Center, and Marcus High School.

-blendED Learning - Middle School
+blendED - Middle School

 Flexible Mobility is structured differently at middle school.
 Students must be physically present on campus five days a week for a blendED class.
 They may, however, leverage flex spaces on an online day for independent work and collaboration, or they may choose to work one-on-one or in small groups with their teacher.